Malibu Wakesetter Ballast: A Malibu Launch System History

 Malibu has a reputation throughout the industry for crafting high quality, high performing boats with industry leading innovations.
 They offer as much value as they do fun.
 In the late 90's Malibu engineers developed the Wedge which was a simple foil on the transom of the boat that when engaged would create down force in the stern for a rampy wake with more pop.
-To even further the sport of wakeboarding Malibu created the most comprehensive ballast system in the industry with the MLS or Malibu Launch System.
+To even further the sport of wakeboarding Malibu created the most comprehensive ballast system in the industry with the MLS or Malibu Launch System that has become a staple of the Wakesetter Series boats.

 Malibu MLS Ballast 2001-2004